BotStudios/modmail.js/plugins.md

 ### **About Plugins**

-plugins actually improves user experience and make things easier.
-Its a small separate build-in script that can be execute whenever you want.
+Plugins can improves user experience and make things easier.
+Its a small separate build-in scripts that can be execute whenever you want.
 Some plugins may require extra stuff so make sure you're ready for that.

 ### **Before Getting Started...**

 - You're now in an advance mode
 - Things may be more complicated
-- There's no step-by-step guide in this page
+- You should be using the latest modmail.js in order to have the best user experience

 ### **Execute Plugins**...